GCTC-NTGC/gc-digital-talent/documentation/linux-setup.md

 lsb_release -a
 ```

-You shoud see "Description: Ubuntu 22.04.3 LTS" or similar.

 ## Clone the repository

 [Git](https://git-scm.com/) should have been installed with your operating system automatically.
-Clone the repository and change into the directory:
+Clone the repository from GitHub and change into the directory.

 ```
 git clone https://github.com/GCTC-NTGC/gc-digital-talent.git